USEPA/emf/EMF/deploy/doc/guides/cost/ch2_installing_cost.md

 If have logged into the EMF previously, enter your EMF username and password in the `Login to the Emissions Modeling Framework` window and click `Log In`.
 The following EMF main window will appear on your screen

 *Note: The administrator EMF login name is `admin`, with a password `admin12345`*.

+After successfully logging into CoST the main EMF window shown below will display.

 ![EMF Main Window][emf_main_window]